La Vaca (Cow Cave), Medes Islands

 Chicago is the seat of Cook County, Illinois, USA.
 It is the third most populous city in the US and the most populous city in both the American Midwest and Illinois.
 Nicknamed as The Second City or Windy City, Chicago is situated on the southeastern shores of Lake Michigan, in the northeastern Illinois.

-Traverse City is a city in the state of Michigan and the county seat of Grand Traverse County, located at the south end of Grand Traverse Bay, a 32 mi / 51 km long, 10 mi / 16 km wide and up to 620 ft / 190 m deep in spots bay of Lake Michigan.
-Combining varied natural attractions for adventure and/or relaxation, Traverse City is a four-season visitor’s destination.
+Traverse City is the county seat of Grand Traverse County and is located at the south end of Grand Traverse Bay, which is actually a 32 mi / 51 km long, 10 mi / 16 km wide and up to 620 ft / 190 m deep in spots bay of Lake Michigan.
+Combining varied natural attractions for adventure and/or relaxation, Traverse City is a four-season travel destination.

-Lake Michigan’s basin is conjoining with that of Lake Huron’s to the east and having the same surface elevation, Lake Michigan and Lake Huron are technically a single lake.
 The Straits of Mackinac Underwater Preserve lies at the northern tip of Lakes Michigan and Huron and tries to preserve Michigan’s shipwrecks for later generations.
-One of the shipwrecks that has been found is that of Sandusky.
+Over the years, a large number of ships have submerged in the Straits, many of them have yet to be discovered.